How do I volunteer?

 - takes a walk or goes on an outing

-- is happy to watch a TV show with someone
+- is happy to watch a TV show with their care recipient

 - brings a family pet or children to visit